-This article will walk you through the steps to import all of your asset information from your old maintenance system.
+This article will walk you through the steps to import all of your asset information from an excel sheet.
 It will also cover how to build an Asset hierarchy for ease of navigation and organization.

 Note: Importing Assets should be reserved for Assets that you want to add into Limble.
 Bulk Update should be used for updating multiple Assets that are already in the system.